nutti/Screencast-Keys/README.md

 ## Tutorials

-Introduction video is availabe on [YouTube](https://www.youtube.com/watch?v=mWkkPCp7RSI).
+Introduction video is available on [YouTube](https://www.youtube.com/watch?v=mWkkPCp7RSI).

 *Note: This introduction video is created for v3.0.
 UI and features introduced in this video will be changed in the later release.*